 He was the NZ Institute of Skills and Technology (NZIST) Establishment Unit Executive Director, where he was closely involved with all workstreams, key stakeholders and the future direction.
-He now chairs the NZIST Council and sits on the Board of the Open Polytechnic of NZ Limited, and Work-Based Learning Limited.
+He now chairs the Te Pūkenga (NZIST) Council, sits on the Boards of the Open Polytechnic of NZ Limited, and Work-Based Learning Limited.

-He is chair of the Centre of Digital Excellence in Dunedin, chairs the Christchurch Stadium Board, and is also a director on the National Infrastructure Service.
+He is chair of the Centre of Digital Excellence in Dunedin and is also a director on the National Infrastructure Service.

 Sam is the former National Secretary of the New Zealand Council of Trade Unions from 2014-2019, where he lead the Union movement’s work on just transitions.
 He is now a Strategic Researcher with E tū, which represents more than 50,000 workers.
 Mr Huggard is an experienced not-for-profit sector leader, with 20 years’ service across trade unions, the community sector and students’ associations.
 His governance experience includes Government, not-for-profit, academic and industry advisory bodies.

 Kara (Ngāi Tahu) was born and raised on the West Coast and currently resides in Gladstone.
 Her background is in cultural heritage and the natural environment and she has held senior management roles with the Department of Conservation and Te Rūnanga o Ngāi Tahu.
 She is currently Chief Executive of Te Rūnanga o Makaawhio and has a strong history of iwi and community governance roles.

 Kara is passionate about the West Coast and its people and is driven to ensure opportunities for future generations to thrive here on the Coast.
 She is very excited to take up this role and to contribute to the community in this way.